gbv/beaconspec/beacon.md

 Additional XML attributes of `<link>` elements and `<link>` elements without `id` attribute SHOULD be ignored.

-Note that in contrast to BEACON text format, link fields MAY include line breaks, which are removed by
+Note that in contrast to BEACON text format, link fields MAY include line breaks, which are removed by whitespace normalization.
+Furthermore id field, label field and target field MAY include a vertical bar, which is encoded as `%7F` during construction the link.

 # Security Considerations